-Breathing exercises help people with some breathing problem to expand their lung capacity.
-Breathing exercises help people with asthma, chronic lung disease, to deal with shortness of breath.
+Breathing exercises help people with some breathing problems to expand their lung capacity.
+Breathing exercises help people with asthma, chronic lung disease, and to deal with shortness of breath.

 Pranayama breathing aims to move the energy from each breath through your body to energise it.
 Pranayama is not suitable for people with ailments without the proper guidance of an experienced teacher.
 Breathing exercises help people with diseases by providing better oxygenation in their lungs.

 Pranayama Breathing in Yoga

 Pranayama forms part of Raja yoga.
 It is one of the eight fundamental stages or limbs of yoga: Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana and Samadhi.
 The first five stages intend to remove all external distractions and direct the mind inwards gradually.